ga4gh/vrs/docs/source/appendices/resource_identifiers.rst

 .. admonition:: New in v2

-    In VRS v1, references to VRS objects by :ref:`GA4GH Identifiers<ga4gh-identifiers>` were allowed in some data classes.
-In VRS v2, such references have been expanded to include any :ref:`iriReference`, and consequently VRS now also supports references to objects from classes that do not have GA4GH Identifiers.
+    In VRS v1, references to VRS objects by GA4GH :ref:`computed-identifiers` were allowed in some data classes.
+In VRS v2, such references have been expanded to include any :ref:`iriReference`, and consequently VRS now also supports references to objects from classes that do not have GA4GH Computed Identifiers.

 Some VRS data classes, such as the :ref:`Allele`, may reference other classes by an :ref:`iriReference`.
-This enables data producers to reference other objects following the `rfc3987`_ standard. :ref:`GA4GH Identifiers<ga4gh-identifiers>` may serve as IRI references in VRS.
+This enables data producers to reference other objects following the `rfc3987`_ standard.
+GA4GH :ref:`computed-identifiers` may serve as IRI references in VRS.

 .. _rfc3987: https://datatracker.ietf.org/doc/html/rfc3987